Chia-Network/chia-blockchain/README.md

 For testnet most should only install harvesters, farmers, plotter, full nodes, and wallets.
 Building timelords and VDFs is for sophisticated users in most environments.
 Chia Network and additional volunteers are running sufficient time lords for testnet consensus.

-All data is now stored in a directory structure at the $CHIA_ROOT environment variable. or ~/.chia/VERSION-DIR/ if that variable is not set.
-You can find databases, keys, plots, logs here.
-You can set $CHIA_ROOT to the .chia directory in your home directory with `export CHIA_ROOT=~/.chia` and you will have to add it to your .bashrc or .zshrc to have it there across logouts and reboots.
+All configuration and plot data is stored in a directory structure at the $CHIA_ROOT environment variable or at ~/.chia/VERSION-DIR/ if that variable is not set.
+You can find databases, keys, plots, and logs there.
+You can set $CHIA_ROOT to the .chia directory in your home directory with `export CHIA_ROOT=~/.chia` and if you add it to your .bashrc or .zshrc to it will remain set across logouts and reboots.

 ## Install the code
 To install chia-blockchain, follow [these install](INSTALL.md) instructions according to your operating system.
 This project only supports 64 bit operating systems.